Alopecia areata

 Non-scarring hair loss means that the roots of the hairs have not been permanently lost; therefore, the hair potentially can grow back.
 It usually causes small, coin-sized, round patches of baldness on the scalp, although hair on other parts of the body, such as the beard, eyebrows, eyelashes, body, can be affected.
 In some people, larger areas are affected and occasionally it can involve the whole scalp (called alopecia totalis) or the entire body, face, and scalp (called alopecia universalis).
 Nails can also be seen in some patients.
 It can affect all genders and occur in both children and adults.

-A UK based study has demonstrated that alopecia areata patients have higher rates of depression and anxiety than those without alopecia areata which can impact on their daily activities.
+A UK based study has demonstrated that people affected by alopecia areata have higher rates of depression and anxiety than those without alopecia areata, which can impact on their daily activities.
 Therefore, it is important to discuss with your healthcare professional the social or emotional impacts that you might be feeling.
 They can direct you to the right support - this could mean talking to a therapist, taking medication if needed, or finding support from others who have been through similar experiences.

 What causes alopecia areata?

 Alopecia areata is an autoimmune condition and has been linked to other conditions such as thyroid disease, vitiligo (white patches in the skin) and type 1 diabetes.
 It has also been linked to atopic conditions such as eczema, hay fever and asthma.
-If you experience symptoms other than alopecia areata, please consult your doctor.
-Your doctor may suggest further tests.
+If you experience symptoms other than alopecia areata, please consult your healthcare professional, who may suggest further tests.

 Is alopecia areata hereditary?

 There is a genetic predisposition to alopecia areata.
-However, not everyone develops hair loss: we know that only in about 20% of people affected by alopecia areata, there is a family history of the condition.
+However, not everyone develops hair loss: we know that in about 2 out of 10 people affected by alopecia areata, there is a family history of the condition.
 It is thought that multiple genetic factors play a role, and it is unclear what triggers the condition.

 What does alopecia areata feel and look like?